Pennsylvania among the "most gambling-addicted states," report finds

 PITTSBURGH (KDKA) — Pennsylvania is one of the "most gambling-addicted states," a new report found.

 On Tuesday, WalletHub released its "Most Gambling-Addicted States" report for 2024.
-Pennsylvania came in at No. 5, according to WalletHub.
-West Virginia came in at No. 8.
+Pennsylvania came in at No. 5, while West Virginia came in at No. 8.
 Nevada was the most "gambling-addicted" state, followed by South Dakota, Montana and Louisiana.
 Utah came in at No. 50.

-To fill out its report, Wallethub said it used a data set that included lottery sales per capita, gaming machines per 1,000 residents, the presence of illegal gambling operations and the share of adults with gambling disorders, among others.
+To fill out its report, Wallethub said it used a data set that included lottery sales per capita, gaming machines per 1,000 residents, the presence of illegal gambling operations and the share of adults with gambling disorders.
 It also "compared the 50 states across two key dimensions, 'Gambling-Friendliness' and 'Gambling Problem & Treatment.'"

 The Pennsylvania Gaming Control Board reported $5.69 billion in revenue for last year, a 9.3% increase from 2022.
 Also in 2023, Pennsylvania's monthly gaming revenue passed $500 million for the first time since legalized gambling began in 2006.